core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The sixth least significant bit is the "Preserve Observations" 'b' bit.
 The sender peer indicates its wish to preserve ongoing observations beyond the KUDOS execution or not, by setting the 'b' bit to 1 or 0, respectively.
 The related processing is defined in {{preserving-observe}}.

    * The seventh least significant bit is the 'z' bit.
-When it is set to 1, the compressed COSE object contains a field 'y' and a field 'old\_nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
-In particular, the 1 byte 'y' following 'nonce' encodes the size of the following field 'old\_nonce'.
-This bit SHALL only be set in the second KUDOS message and only if it is a CoAP request.
-For an example see the execution of KUDOS in the reverse message flow shown in {{fig-message-exchange-server-init}}.
+The meaning of 'z' is as follows:

+     * z = 0: This is a "divergent" message, that is a KUDOS message protected with a temporary OSCORE Security Context and indicating that this peer is moving away from “equilibrium”.
+The peer is offering its own nonce in the message and waiting to receive the other peer’s nonce.

+     * z = 1: This is a "convergent" message, that is a KUDOS message protected with the newly established OSCORE Security Context and indicating that this is offering its own nonce in the message, has received the other peer’s nonce, and is going to wait for key confirmation (to return to equilibrium).

    * The eight least significant bit is reserved for future use.
 This bit SHALL be set to zero when not in use.
 According to this specification, if this bit is set to 1: i) if the message is a request, it is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}; ii) if the message is a response, it is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.4 of RFC8613}} and the client SHALL discard the response as specified in item 8 of {{Section 8.4 of RFC8613}}.

-   The encoding of 'y' is as follows:

-   * The four least significant bits of the 'y' byte encode the 'old\_nonce' size in bytes minus 1, namely 'w'.

-   * The fifth to seventh least significant bits SHALL be set to zero when not in use.
-According to this specification, if these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}

-   * The eight least significant bit is reserved for future use.
-This bit SHALL be set to zero when not in use.
-According to this specification, if this bit is set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.

-* The second-to-eighth least significant bits in the second byte of the OSCORE Option containing the OSCORE flag bits are reserved for future use.
-These bits SHALL be set to zero when not in use.
-According to this specification, if any of these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.

-{{fig-oscore-option}} shows extended OSCORE Option value, with the possible presence of 'nonce' and 'old\_nonce'.
+{{fig-oscore-option}} shows extended OSCORE Option value, with the presence of 'nonce'.

 ~~~~~~~~~~~
  0 1 2 3 4 5 6 7  8   9   10  11  12  13  14  15 <----- n bytes ----->